Sub-Saharan Africa·Uganda·Updated June 28, 2026

 What scams target tourists in Kampala?

-The most frequently reported tourist scams in Kampala are Express Robbery in Unlicensed Taxis at Night, Boda Boda Overcharge for Tourists, Matatu Fare Overcharge, with 1 classified as high severity.
+The most frequently reported tourist scams in Kampala are Express Robbery in Unlicensed Taxis at Night, Counterfeit Premium Spirits in Upscale Bars, Boda Boda Overcharge for Tourists, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Cape Town.
+Similar patterns are also documented in Nairobi and Dar es Salaam.

 Are taxis safe in Kampala?